Tulsi (Holy Basil): What Are The Types, Health Benefits, Facts & Uses

 - When consumed in the form of tea, it provides health benefits such as increased physical and mental endurance and adds more oxygen and nutrients in your bloodstream.

-Tulsi is called the wonder herb or sometimes the holy herb because of its medicinal properties.
+Tulsi is called the wonder herb or sometimes the holy herb because of its medicinal properties & health benefits.
 It…

 - Boosts Cardiovascular Health